 Second graders created gift bags for children and teens in the Violence Intervention Program Safe House.
 Middle school students made the bags and joined with second graders to help complete the gift bags.

-Nurses in our community requested these dolls for our local emergency room.
-The piloted first grade service learning project drew upon a model from Kiwanis of Burnside, Australia and information gathered from the websites of hospitals using these dolls.
+Hospital dolls help young children throughout their hospital experience in many ways.
+This first grade service learning project drew upon a model from Kiwanis of Burnside, Australia and information gathered from the websites of hospitals using these dolls in the US.

-The outreach models we create are varied, touching upon many needs and solutions.
+In the models below the range of possibilities is quite wide, touching upon many needs and solutions.
 Some of the models are simple; others are complex.
-Some are urban, others are not; but perhaps worthy of consideration in our communities.
-The mix is educational for all of us, and most importantly, for our youth, the next generation to take the lead.
+Some are urban; others are not, although perhaps worthy of consideration in our communities.
+The mix is educational for all of us, and most importantly, for our youth as they learn about their world.

 Kindergarten teachers identified animals as the starting point for a community leadership role.